Friends-From-The-City/TeamOps/README.md

 # friends
-This rep is our TeamOps Wikie.
+This rep is our TeamOps Wiki.
 Our goal is to create the environment for better decisions and improved execution.